Stone

 As the sound fills the room, the energy rises from my throat like a fountain and washes over Balshown.

-But I feel the room shake, as the healers bend over in pain and cover their ears.
+I’m barely aware of my surroundings, but I feel the room shake, as the healers bend over in pain and cover their ears.

 Ten seconds later I black out.